shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

     Verify from the Web Admin
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tag is now PRESENT and the location is at the BackStock sensor.
-    Verify receipt of the event messag on mqtt
+    Verify the receipt of the MQTT event message.
     ```json
     {
       "jsonrpc": "2.0",